gargvishesh/druid/docs/multi-stage-query/index.md

 1. Open the Druid console.
 You can select **Manage data** in Imply Manager or **Open Druid console** in Pivot.
 2. Option (or alt) click on the Druid logo to enable the enhanced Query view.

-   If an error related to missing extensions occurs, verify that the properties you set in **Advanced configs** match the ones in [Enable multi-stage query engine (#enable-multi-stage-query-engine).
+   If an error related to missing extensions occurs, verify that the properties you set in **Advanced configs** match the ones in [Enable multi-stage query engine](#enable-multi-stage-query-engine).

 3. Go to the **Query** tab.
 4. Click the ellipsis (...) next to **Run**.